 Stephanie M. Cronen

-Previous to these projects, Dr. Cronen served as the principal investigator for an IES Researcher-Practitioner Partnership grant to develop and pilot a data-driven decision making model for adult learning case managers.
-She was also the project director on an IES subgrant to AIR through Georgia State University’s Center for the Study of Adult Literacy, the deputy director for two large-scale impact studies in the areas of adult education and professional development.
+Previous to these projects, Dr. Cronen directed the National Study of the Implementation of Adult Education Under the Workforce Innovation and Opportunity Act, administered by IES and funded through OCTAE.
+She also served as the principal investigator for an IES Researcher-Practitioner Partnership grant to develop and pilot a data-driven decision-making model for adult learning case managers.
+Dr. Cronen was also the project director on an IES subgrant to AIR through Georgia State University’s Center for the Study of Adult Literacy, and the deputy director for two IES-funded large-scale impact studies in the areas of adult education and professional development.

 Ph.D. and M.A., Psychology, Washington University in St. Louis, B.A., Sociology and Psychology, University of Michigan